drien/jquery-flipster/README.md

 Contributing
 ---------------
-If you run into a problem or have an idea, feel free to <a href="https://github.com/drien/jquery-flipster/issues">make an issue</a> on the Github project and I'll get on it when I can!
+If you run into a problem or have an idea, [make an issue](https://github.com/drien/jquery-flipster/issues) on Github.

 See room for improvement?
 Don't be shy!
-Fork this repo and I'll be happy to merge pull requests provided they keep Flipster lightweight, simple to set up and free of dependencies beyond jQuery.

-Please run `grunt` to generate minified files for distribution before making a pull request!
+Fork this repo and I'll be happy to merge pull requests provided they keep Flipster lightweight, simple, and free of dependencies beyond jQuery.
+Make sure that you run [`grunt`](http://gruntjs.com) to generate minified files for distribution before making a pull request!

+## Contributors
+-
-Special thanks to <a href="http://twitter.com/shshaw">@shshaw</a> for major additions leading to version 1.0!
+Special thanks to (@shshaw)[http://twitter.com/shshaw]</a> for major additions leading to version 1.0!

 Version History